The new owners

 Aspen says they have “no outside investors.”
 Their acquisitions appear to be financed through commercial loans.
 Debt financing means full ownership is retained — but loan obligations must be serviced, creating ongoing financial pressure that shapes business decisions.

 - Ready Capital Named directly in a testimonial on Aspen’s site.
-The prior Summit Day School owner cited Ready Capital specifically: their established lender relationship allowed the Summit acquisition to close in 15 days after signing the purchase agreement.
+The prior Summit Day School owner cited Ready Capital specifically: their established lender relationship allowed the Summit acquisition to close 15 days after signing the purchase agreement.

 - Meriwether Group Capital Meriwether Group Capital is a Portland-based private lender focused on small and mid-sized businesses.
 In November 2025, they published a LinkedIn post announcing a financing transaction with Aspen Academies.
 The deal amount and specific schools covered are not disclosed in public records.